ipnz/Docs/Policies/ModernSchools.md

 The [N4L broadband deal](http://www.n4l.co.nz/managednetwork/connectionpackages/) includes some services – Internet connectivity, a managed router, web security, web filtering, email filtering, remote access for staff, optional firewall and real-time monitoring - but schools need to provide their own suitable internal ICT infrastructure.

+#### 3.2.3 ICT infrastructure

-**3.2.3          ICT infrastructure:** The [School Network Upgrade Project (SNUP)](http://www.minedu.govt.nz/NZEducation/EducationPolicies/Schools/Initiatives/ICTInSchools/ICTInitiativesAndProgrammes/SNUP.aspx) aims to provide subsidised and managed "upgrades of data and electrical cabling for state and state-integrated schools".SNUP provides a fully-funded audit of the existing network infrastructure and upgrade design as well as subsidising network cabling.
+The [School Network Upgrade Project (SNUP)](http://www.minedu.govt.nz/NZEducation/EducationPolicies/Schools/Initiatives/ICTInSchools/ICTInitiativesAndProgrammes/SNUP.aspx) aims to provide subsidised and managed "upgrades of data and electrical cabling for state and state-integrated schools".SNUP provides a fully-funded audit of the existing network infrastructure and upgrade design as well as subsidising network cabling.
 The option for [wireless connectivity](http://www.minedu.govt.nz/NZEducation/EducationPolicies/Schools/Initiatives/ICTInSchools/ICTInitiativesAndProgrammes/SNUP/WirelessConnectivity.aspx) was added for schools from June 2013.

 The number of schools upgraded depends on the extent and timing of government funding.
 According to the Ministry of Education's [Statement of Intent 2013-2018](http://www.minedu.govt.nz/theMinistry/PublicationsAndResources/StatementOfIntent/SOI2013.aspx), "the School Network Upgrade Project will complete the upgrading of all remaining schools and kura by 2016".